Yellow Flies/ Horse Flies/ Deer Flies

 Horse flies commonly known as yellow flies can be a real annoyance and some people can have fairly extreme allergic reactions.
 The months of June and July seem to be the time of the year when they are most prevalent.
-Please contact us to request a yellow fly sticky ball trap.
 Each residence within our district may request one.
 The ball is a beach ball that either was ordered black or has been painted black.
 We then apply a clear layer of a glue like substance and hang it form a tree on the property.
 The yellow flies are attracted to the moving dark colored sillohuette.

 Sand Fly is the common name applied to a minute, biting fly.
 Sand flies are important as vectors of numerous human diseases, including kala-azar or dumdum fever, oriental sore, and sand-fly fever.
 Six species are found in the United States, none of which are known to carry disease.